cyberjunky/3commas-cyber-bots/README.md

 ### What does it do?

-It will monitor the Telegram chat channel of 100-eyese.com service (this is a paid service where you can select your own triggers to trigger on) and sent a 'start new deal' trigger to the linked bot for that pair.
+It will monitor the Telegram chat channel of the https://www.100-eyes.com/ service (this is a paid service where you can select your own triggers to trigger on) and sent a 'start new deal' trigger to the linked bot for that pair.

 ### How does it work?